insilichem/gaudi/README.md

 =======
 ## New feats
 * ~~Mutamers instead of rotamers~~
-	- Add one more gene to individual
+	- ~~Add one more gene to individual~~
 * Choose a random H of insertion

 ## Performance
-* Render all possible molecules at the beginning, rather than every iteration
+* Render all possible molecules at the beginning, rather than every iteration [GHOST branch]
 * Review insertMol() looping.
 It may be redundant
 * Add multithreading support
 * Benchmark the weights